-Over the years I have specialised in helping children, young people and their parents work through a range of difficulties including behaviour management, bed-wetting, social anxiety, sleeping difficulties, anger management, frequent family clashes, the effects of marital tension, bereavement, depression, drug and alcohol use, autism and Asperger's Syndrome, self-harming behaviour and eating difficulties.
+I have helped children, young people and their parents work through a range of difficulties including managing challenging behaviour, social and generalised anxiety, sleeping difficulties, anger management, frequent family clashes, the effects of marital tension, bereavement, depression, drug and alcohol use, autism and Asperger's Syndrome, self-harming behaviour and eating difficulties.
 I also specialise in couples and individual counselling.

 I work with people helping them to think about how they communicate with others and how certain behaviours can be problematic in relationships.
 My main aim is to help people find new ways of communicating their thoughts and feelings so that loved ones can help them get through their difficulties.
 Communication is not always a simple process.
 How a person sees things will always be different from the next person and this makes communication complex.